-Mike Diebold: 5 Fast Facts You Need to Know
+Michael Diebold: 5 Fast Facts You Need to Know

 Diebold and his wife have a young son, who was 12 weeks old when they married, according to KDKA.
 He also has a teenaged stepdaughter, according to reports.

 “I decided I was going to get married to Danielle, and I was going to see my son,” Diebold said before the wedding, according to TribLive.com.
-Danielle Diebold could not be reached for comment about her husband’s arrest.

 At the wedding, Danielle Diebold told the news site, “I’m the happiest I’ve ever been in my entire life.
 Having his last name is going to be an honor.”